 Dr. Betty Sheng-Huei Yu 于聖惠 was born in Taiwan and immigrated to the US when she was nine years old.
 She is a fluent speaker of Mandarin Chinese.
 She has given orientations for new teachers in J-1 visa status for the Cordell Hull Foundation for several years in various states.
 Currently, she works as an Instructional Specialist for the Metro Nashville Public Schools.
 She has twelve years of teaching and administrative experience in the K-12 public education system.
 Also she served four years as Associate Director for the Confucius Institute at Western Kentucky University (WKU).

 Dr. Betty Sheng-Huei Yu has a broad educational background including a BS in Economics from Vanderbilt University, Masters in Elementary School Counseling, and Rank I in Supervisor of Instruction and Education Doctorate in the Organizational Leadership strand from Western Kentucky University.
 She is married to Dr. Dennis Chen, and they have four children.

 Benjamin Orillon is a bilingual American citizen, native to France.
 Benjamin served as the President of the Association of French Schools in North America, an organization of approximately forty-five US and Canadian French-American schools certified to teach the national curriculum of France, from 2006 to 2010.

-Passionate about bilingual education, Benjamin earned a BA in Linguistics from University of Rouen in 2004 and holds a teaching degree from Ecole Normale du Var in France.
+Passionate about bilingual education, Benjamin earned a BA in Linguistics from the University of Rouen and holds a teaching degree from Ecole Normale du Var in France.
 Having also taught at various schools in France and the French International School in Hong Kong, he has extensive experience in international education and language acquisition.